-Tani L. Eyer, of Bucyrus, is an attorney with Sears, Pry, Griebling & McBride.
+Tani L. Eyer, of Bucyrus, is an attorney with Spitzer Halsey Law LLC.
 Eyer graduated from the Claude Pettit College of Law at Ohio Northern University.
 She’s a member of the Crawford County Bar Association, serving as vice president.
 She also serves on the board of Together We Hurt/Together We Heal and Crawford Works.
 She previously served as a mentor for the Crawford County Municipal Court’s Diversion/Redemption Program.

 Kenneth (Ken) R. Goldberg, of Dublin, is a partner with Strip Hoppers Leithart.
-He earned his law degree from Capital University Law School.
-A member of the Columbus and Ohio State Bar Associations, Goldberg is active in the Columbus Bar Association's Family Relations Law, Business Tax and Common Pleas Committees.
+He earned his J.D. from Capital University Law School.
+Goldberg is ative in the Dublin AM Rotary and is a coach for Dublin Youth Athlentics.
+Goldberg is also a pro bono representative for the Jewish Family Services - Leah's List and volunteers with the Jewish Family Services Clinic.
 Since 2005, Goldberg has been an Ohio State Bar Association Certified Family Relations Law Specialist.

-Larry S. Hayman, of Columbus, is a Pre-Law Advisor and Specialist at Ohio University’s Center for Law, Justice & Culture and the Director of the Summer Law & Trial Institute.
+Larry S. Hayman, of Columbus, earned his J.D. from The Ohio State University's Moritz College of Law.
+Haymay is a Pre-Law Advisor and Specialist at Ohio University’s Center for Law Justice & Culture and the Program Director of the Summer Law & Trial Institute.
 He’s a member of the American Bar Association and the Athens County Bar Association.
-He was the co-chair of the LGBT committee for the Columbus Bar Association from 2013-2015.
-Hayman was awarded the Community Service Award for Attorneys 40 and Under, District 17 in 2016-2017.
+He is currently serving on the Ohio State Bar Association's LGBT Diversity and Inclusion Planning Committee for the 2018 program and he was the co-chair of the LGBT committee for the Columbus Bar Association from 2013-2015.
+Hayman was awarded the Community Service Award for Attorneys 40 and Under, District 17 in 2017.

 Corinne Hoover Six, of Akron, is the lead attorney of Hoover Kacyon, LLC’s Family Law Practice Group and is a Certified Specialist in Family Law.
+Hoover Siz earned her J.D. from the University of Akron School of Law.
 She’s been recognized as a National Trial Lawyers Top 100 and Top 40 under 40 and from the American Institute of Family Law Attorneys 10 Best, and from the National Academy of Family Law Attorneys Top 10.
 She’s an active member of the Akron Bar Association and as a member of the Family Law Section, a Foundation Fellow and on the Board of Directors of the Akron Bar Foundation, the charitable wing of the Akron Bar Association.

 Luther L. Liggett, Jr., of Columbus, is an attorney with Graff & McGovern.
 He’s an alumnus of The George Washington University.
 Liggett was named a Super Lawyer by Ohio Super Lawyers in 2004-2007.

 Marley C. Nelson, of Powell, is an assistant public defender in Franklin County with the Appeals and Post-Convictions Division.
+Nelson earned her J.D. from the University of Illinois College of Law.
 She’s a participant in the Supreme Court of Ohio Lawyer to Lawyer Mentoring Program.
 She practiced law in Illinois and Texas before moving to Ohio.
 She’s the assistant coach of the Ohio State University Undergraduate Mock Trial Team.
 Nelson is a member of the Ohio State Bar Association’s Leadership Academy.
 She is a member of the Columbus Bar Association, and was nominated as Young Laywer of the Year by the Illinois State Bar Association.

 Judge Colleen M. O’Toole, of Warren, is a judge for 11th District Court of appeals.
+Judge O'Toole earned her J.D. from the Clevealnd-Marshall College of Law.
 She’s a member of the National Association of Judicial Interpreters and Translators, the Ohio Judicial Conference, the Cleveland Bar Association, as well as the Lake, Geauga, Portage, Ashtabula and Trumbull County Bar Associations.
 O’Toole is also a board member for the NAACP executive committee in Lake County.

 Beryl Brown Piccolantonio, of Gahanna, is chief ombudsman for the Ohio Workers Compensation Ombudsperson System.
+She earned her J.D. from The Ohio State Univeristy Moritz College of Law.
 She was elected to the Gahanna Jefferson Board of Education in 2015 and serves as president.
 She regularly volunteers with the Ohio Center for Law-Related Education and serves as a poll worker and precinct election official on Election Day.
 She has also served with Eastland Fairfield Board of Education, the Gahanna Civil Service Commission, Kids Voting of Central Ohio advisory board, and the New Leaders Council advisory board.

 Allison Taller Reich, of Cleveland, is an associate at Frantz Ward.
+Reich earned her J.D. from Cleveland-Marshall College of Law in 2009.
 She’s a recipient of the Ohio State Bar Foundation Community Service Award for Attorneys 40 and Under for District 12 and has been recognized as “One to Watch” by Cleveland Magazine’s Community Leader.
 Reich is a member of the Ohio State Bar Association, the American Bar Association, the Cleveland Metropolitan Bar Association and volunteers with the Legal Aid Society of Cleveland.